c0dedbear/mindful-track-public/privacy.md

 If you have any questions or concerns about our Privacy Policy, please contact us at [codedbear@icloud.com](mailto:codedbear@icloud.com)

+## Version History

+**Version 1.1** - October 28, 2025
+- Rebranded from Mindful Track to Mindful Space

+**Version 1.0** - September 15, 2025
+- Initial release

 <div class="effective-date">
-Effective Date: September 15, 2025
+Effective Date: October 28, 2025
 </div>